esadr/mlsvm/README.md

-To use the MLSVM program, you can run it using below command and parameters.
-`./main -f twonorm -x 1 -k 5 -q 0.4 -r 4`

 The parameters could be set inside the `param.xml` file.
 You can find the details for parameters in the user guide document.